pimpcapital/ParallelGit/README.md

 The standard way of modifying a repository is by changing its [working directory](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics) and creating a commit.
 This is quite convenient for common users since a working directory is just a normal directory in your hard drive and you can use all the OS built-in file system facilities to access the contents in the directory.
 When you create a commit, files and directories are automatically converted into blobs and trees, which are then persisted in the [secret dot git directory](https://git-scm.com/book/en/v1/Git-Internals).

 Everything is smooth and easy until you try to use Git in a server role application.
 A repository (by default) only has one working directory, and one working directory only has one state (checked out revision).
-When two users want to use one repository, the second user must wait for the first user to exit before he can safely enter and access the repository.
+When two users want to use one repository, the second user must wait for the first user to exit before he can safely use the repository.
 The working directory becomes a scarce resource which all users fight for.
-The hard drive becomes a major performance bottleneck as the system has to perform a checkout every time a user enters the repository.
+The hard drive becomes a major performance bottleneck as the system has to perform a force checkout every time a user enters the repository.

 The goals